-In response to the war in Ukraine, Eaquals invited members to share their initiatives via the Eaquals website so that all resources were available within the network.
+In response to the ongoing war in Ukraine, Eaquals continued to invite members to share their initiatives via the Eaquals website so that all resources were available within the network.
 Eaquals Accredited Member, EF, designed an app which Eaquals was able to share within the membership.
 In addition, Eaquals promoted the dedicated webpage which was launched by the ECML with guidance and resources for all those supporting the (linguistic) integration of refugees from Ukraine, both into school systems and into the workplace.
-The statement from the Eaquals Board of Trustees on the Russian invasion of Ukraine was made available on the Eaquals website.
+IH Bucharest continued to assist with language provision for Ukranian refugees in Romania.
+These were just some of the ways our members worked to support those affected.